-While sales and marketing, for instance, are related, there are certainly aspects that are more relative to one over the other, and that will be important bring to the center stage.
+While sales and marketing, for instance, are related, there are certain aspects that are more relative to one over the other, and that will be important to bring to the center stage.
 You simply can’t do that effectively for both areas on one resume alone, so create two versions and use them according to what will resonate best with your prospects.

 The Cover Letter

-The same case applies for the cover letter as with the resume.
+The same case applies to the cover letter as with the resume.
 The cover letter gets into even more specifics around why you’re interested and qualified to work for that particular company in that particular role.

 In general, it should make the connection between the skill and experience-based qualifications in your resume, and your personal interests in that particular opportunity.
 And each opportunity will appeal to you for a different reason, or perhaps to a particular area of experience or skill, so while you might have two general templates for your marketing versus your sales cover letters, you will still want to tailor each one as much as possible to the role at hand.